What is Delphi Philosophy?

 No. Everything you need to know is included in the story.
 A bit of background knowledge wouldn’t hurt but is by no means essential.

 Will this be a good introduction to philosophy to children?

 Yes.
-Delphi the Philosopher was put together to be an ideal entry point, both for children and teachers.
+Delphi the Philosopher, and Delphi the Philosopher for older children, was put together to be an ideal entry point, both for children and teachers.

-Will Delphi the Philosopher suit children with SEN or additional needs?
+Will Delphi Philosophy suit children with SEN or additional needs?

 Yes.
-The scheme is easy to access, and we have taught philosophy sessions to children with a wide variety of needs, including in SEN support classes.
+The schemes are easy to access, and we have taught philosophy sessions to children with a wide variety of needs, including in SEN support classes.
 All that is required is a good enough standard of English to listen to the story and share opinions.
 More guidance on this can be found in the Teacher’s Guide which is included in the resources.